elugens/hello-javascript/docs/bonus-javascript-design-patterns/anti-patterns/anti-patterns.md

       <strong>Interview Response:</strong> Nine Anti-Patterns you should know.<br/>
     </div><br />

-1. Defining a large number of variables in a global context and causing global namespace pollution.
+1. Excessive variable definition in a global context pollutes the global namespace.

-2. Using or passing strings instead of functions for setTimeout or setInterval, as this triggers the use of eval() internally.
+2. Passing strings rather than functions to setTimeout or setInterval causes the internal usage of eval().

-3. Modifying the Object class prototype (this is an anti-pattern that should be avoided).
+3. Playing with native methods in the Object class prototype (this is a particularly bad anti-pattern).

-4. Using JavaScript in an inline form as this is inflexible.
+4. Using JavaScript inline because it is inflexible.

-5. The use of document.write instead of native DOM alternatives, such as document.createElement.
-Document.write has been grossly misused over the years and has a number of disadvantages, including that if it's executed after a page has loaded, it can actually overwrite the page we're on, whereas document.createElement doesn't.
-It's also not compatible with XHTML, so it's better to use DOM-friendly methods like document.createElement instead.
+5. The usage of document.write when native DOM alternatives, such as document.createElement, are preferable.
+Over the years, document.write gets misapplied.
+Drawbacks include that it can overwrite the page we're on after the page loads, whereas document.createElement does not.
+It also doesn't work with XHTML, so using more DOM-friendly techniques like document.createElement is preferable.

-6. Using truthy and false evaluations in an inappropriate way in JavaScript.
+6. Incorrect Use of True and False Evaluation

-7. Abstract naming conventions for variables, classes, and functions.
-(Ninja Code)
+7. Naming Customs (Ninja Code)

-8. Modifying the DOM in a loop
+8. Changing the DOM in a loop

-9. New Object in Array.prototype.reduce
+9. New Array.prototype.reduce Object

 <br/>